 Curbing our allergy symptoms doesn't stop at choosing the right bed sheets.
 You'll need to ensure the rest of your bed accessories, including your pillows, mattress protectors, and comforter, are allergy-friendly.

 Pillows, just like your mattress, can easily become a breeding ground for dust mites if you're not careful.
 Down and feather pillows aren't a great choice due to the particles of dust that remain in the down after washing.

-Look for one with an organic cotton pillow cover.
-This material is naturally breathable, known to create a dry and inhospitable environment for dust mites, mold, and mildew, and free of harsh chemicals that can irritate your skin.
+Look for one with a cotton pillow cover.
+This material is naturally breathable and known to create a dry and inhospitable environment for dust mites, mold, and mildew.
+Plus, 100% cotton can be free of harsh chemicals that can irritate your skin.